 The most underappreciated aspect of devaluation is that it asymmetrically punishes savers.

-Earning a points balance large enough to redeem for a meaningful trip takes months or years.
+Earning a balance large enough to redeem for a meaningful trip takes months or years.
 Devaluation can occur overnight.
-A member who carefully accumulates a balance for three years to redeem a specific dream trip faces a structural risk that doesn’t apply to a member who earns and burns quickly.
+A member accumulating points for three years faces structural risk that a member who earns and burns quickly does not.
+The Hilton example is instructive: a member who held 150,000 Hilton points in December 2024 targeting a specific Waldorf Astoria property would, nine months later, find that their balance no longer covered the same stay after three sequential devaluation rounds.

 How to Recognize Devaluation Before It Hits

-Communication that emphasizes the program’s “value” without specifics.
-When a program starts publishing marketing material focused on “delivering more value” or “enhancing the member experience” without naming specific benefits, a structural change is often in the pipeline.
+Communication that emphasizes “value” without specifics.
+When a program publishes marketing material about “delivering more value” or “enhancing the member experience” without naming specific benefits, a structural change is often in the pipeline.

-Quiet removal of award charts.
-When a published chart disappears or moves to “starting from” language, dynamic pricing is usually next.
+Quiet removal or modification of award charts.
+When published charts move to “starting from” language, or when a program announces it is “simplifying” its structure, dynamic pricing is usually next.

-Partner relationship changes.
-When a co-branded card relationship is renegotiated, the program is often restructured as part of the deal.
+Partner relationship renegotiations.
+When co-branded card agreements are renegotiated, loyalty program mechanics are typically restructured as part of the deal.
+The Emirates devaluations correlated with changed economics of the Emirates Skywards currency.

 Earnings calls and investor communications.
-Programs are increasingly significant in airline and hotel financials.
-When parent companies signal increased loyalty program revenue without obvious explanation, the explanation is often a change in redemption mechanics that members will notice later.
+Loyalty programs are significant revenue drivers in airline and hotel financials.
+When parent companies signal increased loyalty program revenue without obvious explanation, the explanation is often a redemption mechanic change that members will notice later.

 Strategies to Stay Ahead

-Earn and burn rather than save.
-Holding points only as long as needed to redeem the next planned trip minimizes exposure.
-The corollary: don’t accumulate large balances “for someday.”
+Earn and burn rather than accumulate.
+Holding points only long enough to fund the next planned trip minimizes devaluation exposure.
+Don’t accumulate balances for an unspecified future trip.

-Redeem at the top of value when possible.
-Premium cabin international awards and high-category hotel redemptions generally deliver more cents-per-point value than economy or budget redemptions.
-The trade-off is that high-value redemptions are also the most likely targets for devaluation, which argues for booking sooner rather than later.
+Redeem at peak value when possible.
+Premium cabin international awards and aspirational hotel redemptions generally deliver more cents-per-point value than budget redemptions.
+The trade-off: high-value redemptions are the first targets when programs tighten.
+Book sooner rather than later when a high-value redemption is in reach.

 The Counterargument